KEMTOX009/ESP32-wifi-operator/README.md

 4. Provide a name and username (must end with bot)

-5. You will receive a bot token in the format:

-123456789:AAH1z6lSXYZabcDEFghiJKLmnoPQrstUVwx

-> Write down this token - you will need it in the next step.
+5. You will receive a bot token > Write down this token - you will need it in the next step.

 ---